transloadit/uppy/website/src/docs/uppy.md

 `addFile` gives an error if the file cannot be added, either because `onBeforeFileAdded(file)` gave an error, or because `uppy.opts.restrictions` checks failed.

+If you try to add a file that already exists, `addFile` will throw an error.
+Unless that duplicate file was dropped with a folder — duplicate files from different folders are allowed, when selected with that folder.
+This is because we add `file.meta.relativePath` to the `file.id`.

 If `uppy.opts.autoProceed === true`, Uppy will begin uploading automatically when files are added.

-This function will return the generated id for the file that was added.
+`addFile` will return the generated id for the file that was added.

 > Sometimes you might need to add a remote file to Uppy.
 This can be achieved by [fetching the file, then creating a Blob object, or using the Url plugin with Companion](https://github.com/transloadit/uppy/issues/1006#issuecomment-413495493).
 >